echosprint/TabularTransformer/docs/getting-started.md

 # Supervised training using [tabular-transformer](https://github.com/echosprint/TabularTransformer)

-This notebook demonstrates how to use the TabularTransformer to handle tabular data prediction task efficiently.
+This notebook demonstrates how to use the TabularTransformer to efficiently handle a tabular data prediction task.
 We will walk through data preparation, model training, and prediction using a sample dataset.

-TabularTransformer is an end-to-end training framework that processes data as it is, eliminating the cumbersome of handcrafting intermediate features and complexity of preprocessing, providing an competent alternative of tree-based models dealing with tabular data.
+TabularTransformer is an end-to-end training framework that processes raw data directly, eliminating the need for handcrafted features and complex preprocessing steps.
+It provides a competitive alternative to tree-based models for handling tabular data.

 <a target="_blank" href="https://colab.research.google.com/github/echosprint/TabularTransformer/blob/main/notebooks/supervised_training.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-you can check out the [notebook](https://github.com/echosprint/TabularTransformer/blob/main/notebooks/supervised_training.ipynb) to run locally.
+Alternatively, you can check out the [notebook](https://github.com/echosprint/TabularTransformer/blob/main/notebooks/supervised_training.ipynb) to run it locally.

 Please note that the hyperparameters used here are not optimized and may be suboptimal.

 ## Setup
-First, we need to install the `tabular-transformer` packages.
+First, we need to install the `tabular-transformer` package.

 ```python
 %pip install tabular-transformer
 ```

-import necessary modules
+Next, we import the necessary modules.

 ```python